-Running Fist was founded in 1983 by Sijo James Robinson.
+Running Fist was founded in 1982 by Josi James Robinson.
 First taught in New York, Running Fist is now being taught in various locations around the United States and other locations around the world.

 “No matter what name you give to a sword, a blade serves but one purpose – to vanquish your opponent”

 No matter what name you call your martial discipline, Karate, Kung-fu, Jiu-jitsu, Aikido, Judo etc…all martial arts serve a single purpose, to defend yourself and your love ones.